-On April 29, 2021, the Company issued a C\$12.5 million secured convertible debenture to Royal Capital Management Corp. due April 28, 2024 (the "2024 Convertible Debenture") with interest payable at 8% per annum, repayable at the Company's option prior to maturity subject to payment of a redemption premium, and convertible into common shares of the Company at the holder's option at a conversion price of C\$3.35.
-The2024 Convertible Debenture is secured by the Company's interest in the Galena Complex and will be secured by shares of one of the Company's Mexican subsidiaries.
-The net proceeds raised from the 2024 Convertible Debenture are expected to be used in connection with capital requirements relating to the reopening of the Cosalá Operations, repayment of shorter-term debt obligations, the ramp-up at Relief Canyon and for working capital purposes.
-The listing of the shares issuable upon conversion has received conditional approval of the TSX.
+On April 29, 2021, the Company issued a C\$12.5 million secured convertible debenture to Royal Capital Management Corp. ("RoyCap") due April 28, 2024 (the "2024 Convertible Debenture") with interest payable at 8% per annum, repayable at the Company's option prior to maturity subject to payment of a redemption premium, and convertible into common shares of the Company at the holder's option at a conversion price of C\$3.35.
+The 2024 Convertible Debenture is secured by the Company's interest in the Galena Complex and by shares of one of the Company's Mexican subsidiaries.
+The net proceeds raised from the 2024 Convertible Debenture were used in connection with capital requirements relating to the re-opening of the Cosalá Operations, repayment of shorter-term debt obligations, the ramp-up at Relief Canyon and for working capital purposes.